vicharanashala/vibe/backend/ai_engine/AI-Eng-Documentation.md

             *   `segment_wise_q_model` (List[str]): A list of the question types ("analytical" or "case-study") for each segment.

         *   This function is the main entry point for question generation.
 It receives the video URL, API key, timestamps, and question parameters from the router.
+It also initiates the upload of video transcripts for the RAG functionality.

         *   It selects the AI service (Gemini or Ollama) based on the API key.